DohaNaga/Off-target-P-ML/README.md

 A sample of the main dataset used in the paper is provided : `dataset_1` which  consists of several coloumns, most importantly:

-- CAS.number : public id for the compounds
+- COMPOUND_ID : Unique identifier of the compounds (in our case, Cas numbers are provided)
 - OFF_TARGET : the name of the off-target against which the compound is screened
 - SMILES
 - BINARY_VALUE: whether the compound is active (1) or inactive (0) upon the corresponding target

 ##### Important note:

 The sample data set `dataset_1` is provided for demonstration purposes.
-You can replace it with your own dataset (must have the same name, column annotations and format) to generate the prediction models for the desired targets.
-The necessary coloumns are the ones mentioned earlier (CAS.number,OFF_TARGET,SMILES,BINARY_VALUE ).
+You can replace it with your own dataset (must have the same format and column annotations/names) to generate the prediction models for the desired targets.
+The necessary coloumns are the ones mentioned earlier (COMPOUND_ID,OFF_TARGET,SMILES,BINARY_VALUE ).
 The scripts provided are adapted to imbalanced datasets.

 ## I. Preparation of the working directory